17 S. Idaho Street,

 2 people favorited this theater

-Westerns were the biggest draw at the Ace while musicals didn’t fare too well.
+Westerns were the biggest draw at the Ace Theatre while musicals didn’t fare too well.
 Two pictures that filled the house were Disney’s “Old Yeller” and a Ginger Rogers movie, “Teenage Rebel”.
-Some residents who were children in the 1950s may remember the free Saturday matinees sponsored by the local merchants.
+Some residents who were children in the 1950’s may remember the free Saturday matinees sponsored by the local merchants.

-A 1970s photo from the book “Silent Screens” shows the Ace as a thrift store.
-In the 1990s it was twinned with seating listed as 267 and around this time, I believe, it was Called Ace Theatre and Video.
-A Film Daily Year Book from the 50s gives it’s original seating as 480.
+A 1970’s photo from the book “Silent Screens” shows the Ace Theatre as a thrift store.
+In the 1990’s it was twinned with seating listed as 267 and around this time, I believe, it was called Ace Theatre and Video.
+A Film Daily Year Book from the 1950’s gives it’s original seating as 480.

-It was shuttered in early 2000 and an internet search shows the building to be the headquarters of a theatrical equipment and supply company.
+It was shuttered in early-2000 and an internet search shows the building to be the headquarters of a theatrical equipment and supply company.
 In 2015 plans were promoted to convert the building into a cinematic museum.